Veterinary Rehabilitation Bohemia

 At Atlantic Coast New York Veterinary Specialists, our veterinary rehabilitation therapist can create a comprehensive, customized rehabilitation program a range of treatments and therapies.

-Rehabilitation Services for Pets
+Pet Rehabilitation Services

-Rehabilitation therapy is often recommended for pets who need targeted treatment and therapy to treat a condition or injury.
+Animal rehabilitation therapy is often recommended for pets who need targeted treatment and therapy to treat a condition or injury.

-Our highly qualified rehabilitation therapist offers a wide range of rehabilitation services in a comfortable, relaxed environment with advanced therapeutic aids.
+Our highly qualified rehabilitation therapist offers a wide range of veterinary rehabilitation services in a comfortable, relaxed environment with advanced therapeutic aids.

 Your pet will receive attentive specialized care, geared to their requirements.

 From strengthening and stretching techniques to Hydro Treadmill Therapy and massage, we are fully equipped to create a treatment program customized to your pet's condition and needs